Biden’s infrastructure plan aims to turbocharge U.S. shift from fossil fuels

 Speaking to reporters last week during his first news conference, the president said the effort could provide a new source of employment for men and women working in the fossil fuels industry right now.
 “And, by the way, we can put as many pipe fitters and miners to work capping those wells at the same price that they would charge to dig those wells,” he said.

-That initiative, along with other provisions in the plan aimed at boosting union employment, won plaudits from national leaders who have many members working in the oil, coal and gas industry.
+That initiative, along with other provisions in the plan aimed at boosting union employment, won plaudits from labor leaders.

 “Congress can, and absolutely should, include the kind of labor standards the president has called for when it considers legislation to provide federal investments for the clean energy sector,” Terry O’Sullivan, general president of the Laborers’ International Union of North America, said in an email.
 “The clean energy industries need to understand that if they want federal assistance to bolster their bottom line, workers shouldn’t be left behind.”